 Shaft Drive

-This next picture shows the internal workings of a typical shaft drive on a bicycle.
-In this picture, the pedals and crank are on the left side of the picture.
-Obviously, the wheel goes on the right side of the picture.
+The following picture shows the internal workings of a typical shaft drive on a bicycle.
+In this picture, the pedals and crank are on the left side of the image.
+The wheel goes on the right side of the picture.
 One of the reasons that the shaft drive isn’t more popular is that they don’t work well with multiple external gears on the rear hub.

-Since shaft drive components are designed as part of a purpose-built bicycle.
-Shaft drive systems are almost always heavier than chain drive.
-Other than getting rid of the greasy chain they don’t offer any major improvements to the drive system on a bicycle.
+Since shaft drive components are designed to be part of a purpose-built bicycle, shaft drive systems are almost always heavier than chain drive systems.
+Other than eliminating the greasy chain, shaft drive systems don’t offer any major improvements to a bicycle’s drive system.

 Gates Carbon Drive

-Belt drives only work on hub drive or on mid-drive bikes with only one exposed rear gear.
-On mid-drive bikes, carbon belt drives may be coupled with internally geared rear hubs and this makes a fantastic combination.
-If you have a mid-drive motor you will not be able to break a Gates Carbon Belt drive like you could a chain if apply very high torque by standing on the pedals going uphill in the incorrect gear.
+Belt drives only work on hub-drive or mid-drive bikes with only one exposed rear gear.
+Carbon belt drives may be coupled with internally geared rear hubs on mid-drive bikes, making a fantastic combination.
+If you have a mid-drive motor, you cannot break a Gates Carbon Belt drive like a chain if you apply very high torque by standing on the pedals going uphill in the incorrect gear.

 Internal rear hub gearing

 A bike with an internal gear hub will look like a single-speed bicycle and act like a multiple-speed bike.
 The advantage of internal rear hub gearing is that they are protected from the world.
-They are slightly less efficient than external rear gears but that assumes that the external gearing is well-oiled and clean.
-One huge advantage is that the internal gearing places the hub more centered between the mounting points and this means that the spokes are closer to even spacing.
+They are slightly less efficient than external rear gears, but that assumes that the external gearing is well-oiled and clean.
+One huge advantage is that the internal gearing places the hub more centered between the mounting points, which means the spokes are closer to even spacing.

 The disadvantage of rear hub gearing is that the combination of the rear hub with the gears inside weighs slightly more than external gearing.
-Obviously, if you have internal hub rear gearing you can’t have a rear hub motor.
+You can’t have a rear hub motor without internal hub rear gearing.

 Rohloff internally geared hub